St John's Seminary, Wonersh: Post-conciliar

 Though St John's had always been considered the strictest of the English seminaries, the aftermath of the Second Vatican Council brought considerable relaxation, with a less cloistered life and more direct pastoral experiences for seminarians during their studies.
 On an academic front, arrangements with English universities were developed, first Southampton, then Surrey, and then St Mary's Twickenham.
 These enabled the seminarians to qualify for a secular academic degree.

 St John's accepted students from several dioceses in England and Wales and from Scotland.

 Changed circumstances, especially a continued decline in the numbers of those seeking to study for the priesthood, meant that the future of Wonersh was subject to periodical review after the turn of the millennium, especially after the closure of the seminary of St Cuthbert's College, Ushaw.

 Closure

-This ongoing process of review led to the decision to close St John's at the end of the academic year in 2021.
-This decision was announced in October 2020, after the intake for the beginning of that academic year had dropped to zero.
-Of the seventeen students already in residence, six were due to complete their studies in July 2021 and it was envisaged that the other eleven would be transferred to Allen Hall Seminary in London.
+The decision to close St John's was announced in October 2020, after the intake for the beginning of that academic year had dropped to zero.
 No firm indications as to the future of the complex were given in the press release announcing the closure.

-The formal day of closure was 3 July 2021, although there were plans to utilise the building for some extra events during the following months.
 The closure was celebrated in the presence of Most Rev John Wilson, Archbishop of Southwark, the Chair of Trustees and the Rt Rev Richard Moth, Bishop of Arundel & Brighton, and Vice-Chair of Trustees.
 The day was also the celebration of the ordination as deacons of five of the seminarians.